This article was originally published in November 2017. It was most recently updated in November 2019.

 9. Amplify their interests

-Is your kiddo into history or Legos or space or dance?
+Is your kiddo into music or history or Legos or space or dance?
 Do some homework and find the ultimate experience in that area.
-This fall, I took my space enthusiast kiddo to visit Kennedy Space Center in Orlando.
+Last fall, I took my space enthusiast kiddo to visit Kennedy Space Center in Orlando.
 He loved every second and his interest in space and engineering has only deepened since we spent time and energy diving into one of his passions.
 It led to a year of saving birthday money and Christmas money — and probably change he scavenged from the couch cushions — to put toward Space Camp this past summer.
 This sustained interest in space has become a natural outlet for an experiences-not-things mindset.

 10. Adopt a project